 Auto-run, on your horse, does alleviate some of the issues with this; the problem is that the pathfinding is (at current) abysmal.
 They stick to roads when out in the wild, which can add minutes onto reaching a destination, and when they’re in towns or on the approach to them or checkpoints, its not uncommon for it to run straight into a solid object, unaware of the obstacle.
 Nipping off to put the kettle on shouldn’t ever have to be something you do to pass time, and yet, when you do it you risk coming back to your equine pal running face-first into fortifications.

-There are almost no other places, that said, where path finding is an issue; daytime patrols (you can change the time of day at a tea shop, or bonfire) will follow roads and maneuver extremely well.
-Sadly, though, units simply don’t know what to do while fighting on boats, instead standing still until engaged in combat.
+There are almost no other places, that said, where pathfinding is an issue; daytime patrols (you can change the time of day at a tea shop, or bonfire) will follow roads and manoeuvre extremely well.
+Sadly, though, units simply don’t know what to do while fighting on boats, instead of standing still until engaged in combat.
 Combat from that point is fine, right up until the AI falls off of the boat, at which point they teleport back onto the raft behind you.
-It’s jarring, and considering the importance of Chibi to the setting, its a bit strange.
+It’s jarring and considering the importance of Chibi to the setting, its a bit strange.

 Once you’ve visited an area, in any campaign, you can fast travel there.
 Much like in other open-world games this does rather tend to herald the death of wonder-at-the-world, and in Dynasty Warriors 9 this means you can now just teleport to yards away from the chapter finale, shortcutting any of the side-quests, optional missions, and undermining the open-world efforts of the game.